Rewriting Graphically with Symmetric Traced Monoidal Categories: Hypergraphs

-\begin{example}[Labelled simple hypergraph] Below is an informal drawing of a labelled simple hypergraph over the signature containing a `fork' and `join' edge.
-Vertices are drawn as black dots.
-Edges are drawn as boxes, with ordered sources on the left and ordered targets on the right.
-The $\esources$, $\etargets$ functions are drawn as lines with arrows.
+\begin{example} Below there is an informal drawing of a hypergraph over the hypergraph signature Vertices are drawn as black dots.
+Edges are drawn as boxes, with ordered sources and targets connected on the left and right respectively.